wortellen/qubership-mistral-operator/docs/public/installation.md

 ## Mistral Authentication Parameters

-The Mistral Authentication parameters are as follows:
+The Mistral Authentication parameters used for the configurations are specified in the following table.

 |Parameter   |Type  |Mandatory|Default value|Description                                                        |
 |------------|------|---------|-------------|-------------------------------------------------------------------|